Last news in Fakti

-Russia announced today that it had captured five villages near the city of Sudzha in the Kursk region and was pleased with the “positive dynamics” amid the retreat of the Ukrainian army in the region, Agence France-Presse reported.
+Russia said today that it has captured five villages near the town of Sudzha in Kursk region and is pleased with the “positive dynamics“ amid a retreat of the Ukrainian army in the region, Agence France-Presse reported, BTA reported.

 Since August 2024, Ukraine has controlled a small part of this Russian region and hopes to use it as a bargaining chip in possible peace talks.
 However, in recent days, Ukrainian soldiers have been losing ground.